 • Increase Gradually: If tolerated well, increase to 1–2 tablespoons per 20 lbs of body weight.

-For puppies, strict adherence to portion control is even more critical.
+For puppies, strict portion control is critical.
 You can learn more about young dog dietary needs in our Puppy Food 101 guide.

 When to Avoid

-While the answer to "can dogs have sweet potato" is generally yes, there are specific health scenarios where you should exercise caution or avoid them entirely:
+While the answer to "is sweet potato good for dogs" is generally yes, there are specific health scenarios where you should exercise caution:

 • Diabetic Dogs: Sweet potatoes have a medium-to-high glycemic index and can cause blood sugar spikes.